Patient News & Information

 There has been an increase in patients sending in letters to the practice addressed to GP's about their general health concerns, test results and seeking appointments through this medium.

-We appreciate it might not always be simple to get through to us, but if you are seeking a routine appointment, please ring us on 01329 823456 or complete an econsult on this page.
+We appreciate it might not always be simple to get through to us, but if you are seeking a routine appointment, complete an econsult on this page.

 Referral information